serverless/aws-sdk-extra/README.md

   region: 'us-east-1'
 })

-// use any service, as usual.
+// initialize any service, as usual. const s3 = new aws.S3()

-const s3 = new aws.S3()
+// initialize the extra service for more power const extra = new aws.Extra()

-// use some powerful utils.
-More info below. const certificate = await aws.utils.deployCertificate(params)
+// call some powerful extra methods.
+More info below. const certificate = await extra.deployCertificate(params)
 ```

 # Reference